Rapier (missile): Tracked Rapier

 With sales to Iran came the additional requirement for a fully-mobile version of Rapier to protect the Chieftain tanks being supplied on a UK MOD contract.
 BAC responded by adapting the Rapier system to fit on the M548, a cargo-carrier version of the ubiquitous M113.
 Development started in 1974 as "Tracked Rapier", with the first public showing at the 1977 Paris Air Show as a static display unit.

-The initial proposal for the system was to simply mount the towed launcher, less its running gear, and its petrol generator set on the flatbed of the M548 carrier.
+The initial proposal for the system was to simply mount the towed launcher, including its petrol generator set but minus its running gear, on the flatbed of the M548 carrier.
 When this was shown to Mr. G.R.
 Jefferson, the GW Managing Director, he was not very impressed.
 Aware of the amount of money available, he required a much more extensive change.
 Greville Beale and Adrian Pollicutt led the development of a significantly different arrangement which was produced in a short period.

-This included significant changes to the M548 vehicle to armour the vehicle, now designated RCM 748, and to incorporate a new diesel-powered generator set using the Coventry Climax H 30 engine, also used as the auxiliary power unit in the Chieftain tank.
-The majority of the electronic equipment in the launcher was not changed significantly from that used in the towed version.
-However, a completely redesigned armoured launcher with the capability of loading eight missiles was produced which was mounted via anti-vibration mounts to the flatbed of the vehicle.
+This included significant changes to armour the M548 vehicle, now designated RCM 748, and to incorporate the diesel-powered Coventry Climax H 30 engine to run the new generator set, and also as the auxiliary power unit.
+The majority of the electronic equipment in the launcher was not changed significantly from the towed version.
+However, a completely redesigned armoured launcher with the capability of loading eight missiles was produced, mounted via anti-vibration mounts to the flatbed of the vehicle.
 The armoured cab was provided with pan-climatic heating/cooling and NBC protection.

 The optical tracker was placed inside the armoured cab of the vehicle, elevating through the roof for operation.
-The tracker was operated from the right side of the crew cabin, while on the left were the driver and tactical controller who was also provided with a helmet-mounted sight, allowing him to lay on the tracker to a visual target.
+The tracker was operated from the right side of the crew cabin, while on the left were the driver and tactical controller who also had a helmet-mounted sight, allowing him to lay the tracker onto a visual target.